j-torrez/Microservice-Deployment-with-Minikube/README.md

 ## Notes

-- Ensure the Docker image name in the `build_and_deploy.sh` script matches the repository name if pushing to Docker Hub.
-- The project is designed for local testing and development with Minikube.
+- - The project is designed for local testing and development with Minikube.
+- The Docker image for this microservice is hosted in the following Docker Hub repository: [1bosquito1 Docker Hub Repository](https://hub.docker.com/repositories/1bosquito1).
+- The script pulls the image directly from this repository to ensure that the latest and consistent version of the application is deployed.

+### Why Pulling from Docker Hub is Better:
+1. **Centralized Management**: The Docker Hub repository allows you to maintain a single source of truth for the application image.
+2. **Ease of Collaboration**: Other developers and team members can access and deploy the same image without needing to rebuild it locally.
+3. **Faster Deployment**: Minikube pulls the prebuilt image, reducing the need for local builds during deployment.
+4. **Scalability**: Ensures consistent images across different environments, including staging and production.